choiman1559/NotiSender-PluginLibrary/README.md

 4. Set the data to be sent in Device#2's plugin and send it to Device#1 in the same way as in steps 1-3.

 ### Action types
- - request Device List
+ - request Device List:
   Get a list of paired devices from NotiSender.

- - request Remote Action
+ - request Remote Action:
   Run a remote task from the same plugin installed on another device.

- - request & response Remote Data
+ - request & response Remote Data:
   Get specific data from the same plugin installed on different devices.

- - request Preferences
+ - request Preferences:
   Gets the Preference value stored in NotiSender.

- - request Service Status
+ - request Service Status:
  Check the service status of NotiSender.

 ## Getting start